 The Sequoia Shuttle would take you as far as the Giant Forest Museum, where you would have to get off and catch the free Sequoia National Park shuttle (green line) to the Lodgepole Visitor Center to pick up your permit.
 Once doing so, you'd then hop back on the green line back to Giant Forest Museum, where you can switch to the Sequoia National Park shuttle grey line to finally get to your trailhead, Crescent Meadow.
 These shuttles run from 8AM-6:30PM, but be sure to check the departure times to plan accordingly.

 When you find yourself at Whitney Portal at the end of your trip, you can either hitchhike or hire a shuttle to get from Whitney Portal to Lone Pine, which is about a 20 minute drive down the mountain.
-For example, the East Side Sierra Shuttle would have been $35 per person if we booked with the three of us, and that cost would go down the more people in your group.
+For example, the East Side Sierra Shuttle would is about ~$40 per person if we booked with the three of us, and that cost would go down the more people in your group.

 3. Get dropped off

 Not much more to explain here.
 Beg and bribe your friends and family, because pretty sure this is every backpacker's number one option.